When it comes to quintessential local food, laksa is on top of the list. Here's where to find delicious bowls of laksa in Singapore.

 This venerable institution made headlines after defeating celebrity chef, Gordon Ramsay, in a laksa showdown once upon a time.
 But that’s really not surprising to its throngs of ardent followers.
 Laksa dilettantes should make this stall their introduction to the local favourite.
 In our opinion, the best thing about this laksa is the perfectly balanced gravy – not overwhelmingly creamy, but with lots of umami oomph.
 The thick strands of rice noodles are firm and springy but not soggy, and they are conveniently cut so you can slurp ’em up with a spoon.

-328 Katong Laksa, multiple locations including 216 East Coast Road, Singapore 428914; or order online for delivery
+328 Katong Laksa, multiple locations including East Coast Road and Thomson Road

 When a hawker stall has the word ‘famous’ in its name, you know to expect a long line.
 But it’ll be well worth the wait, especially for this Michelin Bib Gourmand recipient, which has held the honour since 2016.
 The aromatic broth, strong on seafood flavours, is rich, creamy and slightly spicy.
 You’ll want to finish up every last drop, along with the fresh prawns and cockles in the bowl.
 Psst: Adventurous eaters should also try the stall’s fragrant fruit juice mee siam for something out of the ordinary.